PageBot/PageBot/README.md

 ## License

-All source code is available as open source under the MIT license.
+All PageBot source code is available as open source under the MIT license.

-Some other works are available in this repositoriy under other licenses, such as fonts available under the SIL Open Font License.
+However, some other separate works are aggregated in this repository for convenience, and available under their own licenses.
+See LICENSE files for details.

 ## Future developments